mariamnassar-1/eRecipes/README.md

 # eRecipes

 #### Introduction:
-My final project is a web app that i made using Flask, Python, and SQL: eRecipes.
-It's a digital repository for culinary enthusiasts seeking to share and save their own recipes.
-It provides a platform for users to create and exchange their creations with eachother.
+My CS50 final project is a web app that i made using Flask, Python, and SQL: eRecipes.
+It's a virtual cookbook that provides a platform for users to create and exchange their own recipes with each other.

 #### Register, Log In, and Log Out
 The registration feature enables users to create individual accounts that they can log back into whenever they want.
 The log-out option ensures the secure exit from your account.